 - Mandatory Drop Out: Event officials and check point captains have the authority to pull a runner from the event should they deem it unsafe for the runner to continue.
 The runner must comply with this decision.

 Participants are expected to behave in a sportsmanlike manner.
 Race Management reserves the right to impose sanctions for behavior not specifically mentioned here.

-Official protests must be made directly to the Race Directors.
-In the case of unclear or contested infractions, a jury of available racers, volunteers and race marshals will be assembled to provide an opinion to the Race Directors; however, the Race Directors reserve the right to make the final decision.
+Official protests must be made directly to the Race Director, Marj Pritchard.
+In the case of unclear or contested infractions, a jury of available racers, volunteers and race marshals will be assembled to provide an opinion to the Race Director; however, the Race Director reserve the right to make the final decision.